yt-project/old-blog/content/post/yt2.5_released.rst

 The most visible changes with the 2.5 release include:

    * Testing has been greatly expanded, including unit tests and answer testing.

-   * The capabilities of the “Stream” frontend have been expanded.
-Uniform grid and
-      AMR-based data can be read into memory, and particle fields can be initialized.
+   * The capabilities of the ``Stream`` frontend have been expanded.
+Uniform grid and AMR-based data can be read into memory, and particle fields can be initialized.
    * The install script now provides for the optional installation of SciPy and the Rockstar halo finder.
    * Surfaces can now be extracted and examined, as well as uploaded to Sketchfab.com for interactive visualization in a web browser.
    * Support for the Athena code has been added.